ReversecLabs/spikee/README.md

 ```

 ### 5.4.
 Dynamic Attacks
-Spikee supports dynamic attack modules, which generates iterative real-time transformations or derivations of a dataset entry during a test.
-This allows you to implement adaptive attack strategies based on the target's responses.
+Spikee supports dynamic attack modules, which generate iterative transformations or derivations of a dataset entry during a test.
+This also allows you to implement adaptive attack strategies based on the target's responses.

-**Attacks are only executed if the static prompt fails, use `--attack-only` to run attacks without static prompts.**
+**Attacks are only executed if the original entry in the dataset fails, use `--attack-only` to run attacks without static prompts.**

 **Usage**
 ```bash